 West Cumberland Orienteering Club is based in the Western half of the English Lake District.
 We host events on a weekly basis from informal Thursday nights to district or regional events held at weekends.
 Everyone is welcome to try the sport.

 Great news!
-WCOC are returning to their regular Thursday orienteering nightbeginning with a short series of 4 events in Augusthttp://www.wcoc.co.uk/futureevents.
-Club members have been working behindthe scenes to make this possible.
-As everyone will expect, things are going tobe a little different.
+From 5th Nov (at Slate Fell) WCOC will be continuing their regular Thursday orienteering night - http://www.wcoc.co.uk/futureevents.
+Club members have been working behind the scenes to make this possible.
+As everyone will expect, things will continue to be a little different.

 What to expect: